Ashcora/ET-Legacy/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Welcome to the Awesome OS Automation Scripts repository!
+Welcome to my repository!
 This collection of Python and Shell scripts is designed to enhance your daily work on both Linux and Windows operating systems.
 Whether you're a developer, system administrator, or just an enthusiast, these scripts aim to automate repetitive tasks, streamline workflows, and make your life easier.

 ## Table of Contents